lukasn9/cobra_lang/README.md

-# CobraLang Programming Language and IDE
+# CobraLang Programming Language and Custom IDE
 CobraLang is a Python-like programming language designed for simplicity and readability.
-It offers a familiar structure, and also includes a custom IDE designed for CobraLang, in which you can create `.cl` files.
+It offers a familiar structure, and also includes a custom IDE designed for CobraLang, in which you can create and write `.cl` files.

 ## Table of Contents
 1. [Keywords and Syntax](#keywords-and-syntax)